 The Democratic Republic of Congo which is also known as Congo DRC is a central African country that is rich in copper, cobalt, diamond, gold, and tin.
 DRC has one of the richest deposits of mineral resources in Africa, and we must not forget that there is a lot of oil production going on there as well.
 There are over 30 foreign mining enterprises functioning in the country.

-Zambia is an east African country with ample deposits of copper, emerald, and cobalt.
+Zambia is an East African country with ample deposits of copper, emerald, and cobalt.
 If copper ruled the world then Zambia would be king.
 It is known for being a number one copper producer and supplier – it produces 77% of African copper.
 Zambia even has a whole region dedicated to the production of copper: Copperbelt, as the place is called.
 Also, this country has the biggest underground mine on the whole continent, the mine is a corporation by itself, with 10,000 workers.
 Other minerals in the country are emerald and cobalt.

 5. South Africa

 South Africa is built on gold!
-As a matter of fact the city of Johannesburg which is now a major city in the world was founded on the back of a gold rush.
+As a matter of fact, the city of Johannesburg which is now a major city in the world was founded on the back of a gold rush.
 The South African economy is still tied with gold despite the best efforts of the government to diversify the economy.
 Even as you read this post the South African Rand rises and falls with the price of gold on the international market.
 There are also large amounts of diamonds deposited in South Africa, and other less mentioned minerals in the country are platinum, copper, uranium, vanadium, coal, chromium, iron, zirconium, nickel, and many others.
-South Africa is not just rich because of items found under the ground; the country is rich in human capacity, industry, trade, manufacturing, banking and retail commerce.
+South Africa is not just rich because of items found under the ground; the country is rich in human capacity, industry, trade, manufacturing, banking, and retail commerce.

 Mozambique is an African country that is rich in aluminum.
 Unfortunately, most of the country’s income is generated by exploiting natural resources under the ground, but at least Mozambique has a diverse array of minerals bringing in money to the center.
 The biggest source of money in the country remains aluminum.
 The annual production is approximately 580,000 tons, which is huge for a solid mineral.
 It is therefore not surprising that it constitutes 30% of the country’s exports.
-Aside aluminum, the country also exports beryllium and tantalum to destinations all over the world.
+Aside from aluminum, the country also exports beryllium and tantalum to destinations all over the world.
 Mozambican soil is rich in limestone, which is a key ingredient in the manufacture of cement.
 There are also marble, gemstones, coals, iron, gold, oil, gas, and iron.

 Guinea is on of the richest countries in minerals in Africa, the African country that is rich in bauxite, the raw material from which aluminum is made.
 Guinea clearly holds leadership in having bauxite deposits although it somehow falls behind Mozambique in terms of production of Aluminum.
 Guinea produces 95% of the entire bauxite production of Africa.
 The country is closely followed by Mozambique and Ghana respectively.

 Tanzania is an African country that is rich in tanzanite, gold, diamonds, and silver.
-As a matter of fact the country produces gold on an impressively large scale.
+As a matter of fact, the country produces gold on an impressively large scale.
 Tanzania ranks as the fourth richest country in Africa in terms of gold deposits.
-In Tanzania they have standard mines, constructed to enhance investment and development of their resources, but intelligently they have not forgotten to develop other areas of their economy as well.
+In Tanzania, they have standard mines, constructed to enhance investment and development of their resources, but intelligently they have not forgotten to develop other areas of their economy as well.
 Agriculture is a large contributor to the economy of the country.

-Botswana is an African country that is rich in diamonds, copper, coal, soda ash and nickel.
+Botswana is an African country that is rich in diamonds, copper, coal, soda ash, and nickel.
 This is another African country whose economy highly depends on mining.
 Botswana has huge resources of gem diamonds, which is the main focus of its export.
-Apart from diamonds, the country is also leading in the coal production- that is not a course for celebration because most countries are turning away from coal.
+Apart from diamonds, the country is also leading in coal production- that is not a course for celebration because most countries are turning away from coal.